-Have you read my blog post on 10 Ways To Get Your Creative Juices Flowing?
+Have you read my blog post on 14 Ways To Find Creative Inspiration?
 If you have, you’ll know that one of the ways I suggest to kickstart your creativity is to take a walk.

 Interestingly enough, when I wrote this post I hadn’t come across the study that I’m going to talk about today.
 I just knew that going for a walk seemed to get the ideas moving again when I’m stuck creatively.
 I didn’t know why or how — I just knew that it worked.

 I’m not the only one who found this; the philosopher Friedrich Nietzsche said, “All truly great thoughts are conceived by walking”.
 And besides Nietzsche, others to have made the most of the creative power of walking are Mark Zuckerberg and the late Steve Jobs.

 It seems to me almost like creativity is a thing that’s carried in the blood, and the increased circulation from a walk or some other exercise helps to get the creativity flowing too!
 (Don’t worry — I’ll be getting to the actual facts of the study and away from my strange imagery very soon!)

 Now, I can’t remember why or how I discovered this study, but when I did it was like something just clicked into place.
 It wasn’t just coincidence that my creativity seemed enhanced when I was walking.

 The study by researchers at Stanford University shows that a person’s capacity to think creatively increases by up to 60% whilst they are walking.
 The effects also last for a short while afterwards too.